akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Negotiation of warriors

 A servant appeared in the doorway, glancing at the two lords.
 He gave a small bow.
 “My lord Godfrey said they will be in shortly, my lords.”
-He vanished before either could answer.
+He bowed vanished before either could answer.

 Harold shook his head, but his eyes were bright.
 He turned to Henry.
 “The lad has been a help at Stanwey, sire.
 Mended the goose pen without being asked.
 Helped the reeve with a cart.
 Asks about the crops, the tenants.”
 He smiled, a rare thing.
 “A man’s character shows in small things.”

 Henry nodded slowly.
 “Small things, yes.
 But not only small things.”
 He leaned back, his eyes distant for a moment, remembering.

-*He thought of Godfrey—the quiet one.
-The one who had not waited at Salisbury for his father’s command, but had ridden into the Welsh hills with a message for Maredudd ap Bleddyn when the talks stalled.
-Henry had heard how the boy had sat in the chieftain’s hall, surrounded by men who had reason to hate the English, and spoken calmly until they agreed to terms.
+*He thought of Godfrey – the quiet one who had ridden into the Welsh hills, sat in the chieftain’s hall, and spoken calmly until they agreed to terms.
 He had not been told to do it; he had simply seen what was needed and acted.*

 “So the lad ups and heads off to Wales, to Powys,” Henry said aloud.
 “The talks with Maredudd ap Bleddyn had stalled.
 The man had sworn to burn our castles.
 My knights were ready to march.
 I had sent messengers; they returned with nothing.”
 He met Harold’s eyes.
 “Then this one—this quiet one—rode out alone.”

 Harold’s eyebrows rose.

 “He went into the chieftain’s hall,” Henry continued, “sat among men who had reason to hate the English, and spoke to them until they agreed to terms.”

 He looked toward the window, as if seeing the Welsh hills.
 “He is not a warrior.
 But he is not a coward.
-He came back with a treaty.”
+He came back with a treaty that let us finish the war there.”

 He turned back to Harold.
 “He can wait.
 But when the moment comes, he moves.”